drts01/notes/stackedit/az.md

 * **Situation**: Several racks of kvm nodes needed the networking configured.
 This was a manual process to determine VLANs, IP ranges, etc. This needed to be delivered asap, as we were already out of capacity.
 * **Task**: A new engineer on the team, I was task to configure the nodes.
 * **Action**: I setup the first node and the copied the config files to the rest of the servers.
 I accidentally skip a server resulting in two nodes w/ the exact same network configuration for the VMs.
-Also, I was unaware spanning tree was disabled in our backoffice.
 I ended up making a network loop and so much congestion, the control plain of one of the CDNs was inaccessible.
 But I did not know that or how I could have done that yet.
 The networking team quickly identified which switches had high congestion.
-When I realized it was my change that caused this
+When I realized it was my change that caused this, in a public channel I informed them that I believed the problem was a result from a change i did and that it was safe to close the ports on the top of the racks.
 * **Result**:

 ## Dive Deep